 Children are under constant supervision.
 Children are released only to persons designated on the Child Information Card.

-Child is cared for until parent or designee can pick him/her up.
+Child is cared for until the parent or designee can pick him/her up.

 is made through ongoing informal observations during the school year.
 More formal parent/teacher conferences are scheduled in November and March.

-One week summer sessions, offering daily ½ day classes are available June through early August for ages 3 through 6.
+One week summer sessions, offering daily ½ day classes are available June and July for ages 3 through 6.
 Dates will vary from summer to summer.
-(Registration will open on March 1st 2018).
+(Registration will open on March 1st, 2024).